NetDevPack/Security.Jwt/README.md

 # ⛅ Multiple API's - Use Jwks

-One of the biggest problem at Key Management is: How to distribute keys in a security way.
-HMAC relies on sharing the key between many projects.
-To accomplish it `NetDevPack.Security.Jwt` use Public Key Cryptosystem to generate your keys.
-So you can share you public key at `https://<your_api_adrress>/jwks`!
+A major challenge in key management is securely distributing keys.
+HMAC depends on sharing a key among multiple projects.
+To address this, `NetDevPack.Security.Jwt` employs a Public Key Cryptosystem for generating keys.
+As a result, you can share your public key at `https://<your_api_address>/jwks`!

 **Peace of cake 🎂**

 ### Identity API (Who emits the token)
-Install `NetDevPack.Security.Jwt.AspNetCore` in your API that emit JWT Tokens.
-Change your Startup.cs:
+Install `NetDevPack.Security.Jwt.AspNetCore` in the API that issues JWT Tokens.
+Modify your Startup.cs:

 ```csharp
 public void Configure(IApplicationBuilder app)